CodeFromAnywhere/typerepo/modules/get-path/README.md

 returns an array of all (absolute) paths containing operations

-for a sensible project, that means /apps, /packages, /modules
+for a bundled project, that means /apps, /packages, /modules

 for the OS project, that means /operations/tools and /operations/niches